 This is where the rubber meets the road.
 You’ve set your goals, collected your data and made sense of the main findings.
 Now it’s time to get deeper insights into your statistics.

-Cross-tabulation or (“crosstab” for the cool kids) is the key to doing just that.
-It sounds very complicated, but in simple terms it’s a method for splitting your data into subgroups to see how different demographics respond.
+Cross-tabulation (“crosstab” for the cool kids) is the key to doing just that.
+It sounds very complicated, but in simple terms, it’s a method for splitting your data into subgroups to see how different demographics respond.

 It’s a simple and effective way to add context to your responses and learn more about key data points.
 Let’s run through just how it works.